-Mowing your lawn can be a therapeutic hobby, but also a bit of a nightmare if you can’t find the time (or willpower) to fire up the old pull-string mower.
-Fortunately, for those of us willing to part with a few dollars, there are now robotic lawnmowers to take all the time and pain out of seasonal lawn care.
-Battery operated, a solid robo-mower will be able to learn your lawn inside and out, cutting quickly, quietly, and on a schedule that you create.
+Finding the time to trim the grass can be a royal pain, especially when the workweek is loaded and you’d rather spend the weekend with Netflix.
+Fortunately, if you’re willing to invest in some smart hardware, there’s a solution.
+Robotic lawnmowers take the time and pain out of seasonal lawn care.
+Battery operated, a solid robot-mower will be able to learn your lawn inside and out, cutting quickly, quietly, and on a schedule that you create.

-We’re reviewing the best robot lawn mowers of 2020, along with their top features.
-For our list, we consider performance quality in a few categories, such as noise levels, automatic sensors, and adjustability of the blades.
+We’re reviewing the best robot lawn mowers of 2021, along with their top features.
+For our list, we consider performance quality in a few categories, such as noise level, automatic sensors, and adjustability of the blades.